 The first Research Agenda is created by the Applicant(s) in cooperation with partner institutions, in particular the foreign partner unit described below.

 The strategic foreign partner of the project is a foreign research centre (public or private), which conducts scientific research at a world-class level, has vast experience of application research and meets top professional and organizational standards.

 - joint implementation of good practice on work organization, commercialization of research work results and conduct of research

-- delegating representatives to the IRAP International Scientific Committee, which will oversee the activities of the unit implementing the IRAP
+- delegating representatives to the IRAP International Scientific Committee

-- research cooperation is a complementary, but not the primary, role of the foreign partner.
+- research cooperation is a complementary, but not the primary, role of the partner.

-Note: Any institution in which the applicant was formerly or currently employed at can be a partner if it fulfils the criteria listed above.
+Note: Any institution in which the applicant was formerly employed at or is currently employed at can be a partner if it fulfils the other criteria.

 - Legal form for the centre

 The IRAP implementing unit can adopt a number of legal forms:

 - A Foundation whose statutory objective is to conduct scientific research.
 The statute of the foundation will set out its activities and the responsibilities of its governing bodies, lay out the method of cooperation with a foreign partner unit, as well as ensure the durability of the adopted objectives and competence.